PHOENIX IMMIGRATION WAIVERS ATTORNEY

 The attorneys at Ybarra Maldonado Law Group have a record of success in obtaining waivers for our clients.
 We know how to build these cases and make them convincing.
 If you were already denied a waiver once, we can help you make your case stronger.
 Our team works with both you and your family to file for the correct waiver, collect the necessary evidence, and submit the documentation you need.
-Contact us for a confidential consultation.
+Contact us at 602-910-4040 to schedule a consultation with an experienced immigration lawyer in Phoenix.

 A Waiver, also known as a Waiver of Inadmissibility, is a pardon for a violation of immigration policy.
 If you are inadmissible to the U.S. but want to apply for a visa, you need a waiver.
 You could be inadmissible to the U.S. if you: